J-1 Visa Taxes:

 Absolutely.
 With Sprintax, you can complete the entire process online from anywhere in the world.

-You fill out the W-4 at the beginning of your job to determine how much tax is withheld.
+You fill out the W-4 at the beginning of your placement to determine how much tax is withheld.
 You receive the W-2 at the end of the year as a summary for your tax return.